 By far, my favorite time of the year is the fall season.
-For us in Southern California, the fall season doesn’t normally mean the changing of colors or dramatic temperature loss, but it does give way to the many great traditions that make me excited for this time of year.
+For us in Southern California, the fall season doesn’t usually mean the changing of colors or dramatic temperature loss.
+Still, it does give way to the many great traditions that make me excited for this time of year.
 Ever since moving to Riverside four years ago, the Mission Inn Festival of Lights has been one of my main traditions during the fall season.
 It is an extravagant display of Christmas lights that combines with the famous and historic California hotel for a unique night out that is worth the drive to Riverside.
 It was even on the top ten destinations for holiday lights last year in the whole United States.
 Here is all the information so you can check it out yourself.

 - Hard to find parking on the weekends